krishna-creator/SE-Project---IntelliMeet/README.md

 ### Black-Box testing
 * For more details on IntelliMeet's Black-Box Testing refer to the [following directory] [https://github.com/niknarra/SE-Project---IntelliMeet/tree/main/Black_box_Testing]
 * The Above directory consists of dependency installation instructions, black-box test-plan, and a black-box test case related to Use-Case 1.
+* More details regarding black-box testing on the meeting registration page can be found [here] (https://github.com/niknarra/SE-Project---IntelliMeet/tree/main/front-end/BlackBox_TestCases)

 ## FOR INFORMATION ON FACIAL ANALYSIS MODULE